 Good luck getting your students to watch a 30 minute video in one sitting.
 A 5 minute video will have more luck.
 Even 10 to 15 minutes can work, if really necessary.
 Overall, though, just create short video lessons that work together to create a bigger picture, rather than one long video with the whole picture.
 Make it easier for you and for your students.
 That’s another reason why I like tip 6 so much.
 Organization is key.
 I use YouTube to house all my video lessons, which I explain how to do here.

 Not Convinced about Creating Videos?
 Hyperdocs are Another Option

 Creating video lessons doesn’t have to be this complicated, stressful process.
 If you want a whole playlist of helpful videos on the topic, here’s my video creation tips playlist.
+If you need help with video editing, check out this Flixier tutorials playlist.
 I hope these 7 tips help you in your video creation journey.
 If you have any of your own tips, go ahead and share them in the comments so we can learn from you!
 And if you want more online teaching advice, here are the resources I’ve created in one helpful page.